hguoTTT/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Can you set up the script that can read the color anyone else publish and display it on your screen?\*\*\***

+You can change the script so that when receiving the messages, instead of displaying on half the screen (height * 0.5), make it so that it displays on the whole screen, and disable the part where you chane colors based on your own screen.
+This way the device is tuned so that it always displays the screens the other people publish.

 ### Part E
 ### Make it your own